Gethe/wow-ui-source/README.markdown

 **Professions**

+  * Archaeology, a new secondary profession, has been added.
+Players can learn this profession in order to search for ancient artifacts around the world to advance their Archaeology skill and create unique new items.

+    * To recover artifacts, you need to collect artifact fragments.
+Fragments are found in dig sites visible on your map.
+When you reach a dig site, use the Survey ability.
+Your survey tool will indicate the approximate direction and distance to the cache of fragments.
+You can collect fragments three times in a dig site before you need to move to a new dig site.
+Once you have enough fragments, you can solve an artifact to learn a little more about Azeroth's past.
+Happy hunting!

-  * The updated glyph system is now functional, though several classes still need passes on their glyph choices.
+  * The updated glyph system is now functional.

   * The Reforging interface has been implemented and the NPCs should now be functional for testing this feature.

 **User Interface**

+  * The ability to use third-party addons has been enabled.

   * Leave feedback about the latest user interface changes [ here][7].

   * Spell Alerts have been added to notify players when procs on select spells and abilities occur.
 A visual notification will display around the character and the activated ability will be highlighted on the action bar.

-  * The ability to use third-party addons has been temporarily disabled for the test environment.

   * The Arena Teams pane has been improved.